Zorlin/magic-glass-legacy/README.md

 `git clone https://github.com/getglass/magic-glass-secrets.git`

-* Follow the instructions for [https://github.com/getglass/magic-glass-secrets](the magic-glass-secrets repository)
+* Follow the instructions for (the magic-glass-secrets repository)[https://github.com/getglass/magic-glass-secrets]
 * To create the "glass" user according to your preferences (set in group_vars/all), run Magic Glass in "bootstrap" mode.

 `ansible-playbook site.yml -i inventory --ask-pass --ask-sudo-pass`